remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

   - For subsequent images, taking the lines found from previous image (represented by their 2nd degree polynomial parameters `left_fit` and `right_fit`), Designing a polygon around those lines with borders parallel to those lines (apply + or minus margin to find polygon borders).
   - Selecting pixels from binary gray warped image which are inside those polygons, and using those pixels to find the best line passing through most of those pixels using `np.poly()` function.
   - it then gives us 2nd degree polynomial parameters for each left or right lines being centered on points identified for the left and right line for the current image.
-  - Folling image represent the polygon search areas for those pixels with the yellow lines representing the left and right lines found using `np.poly()`
+  - Following image represent the polygon search areas for those pixels with the yellow lines representing the left and right lines found using `np.poly()`

   ![alt text][image10]